-- Hagåtña Restoration and Redevelopment Authority provides restoration and redevelopment to the historic city of Hagåtña by means of planning, development, replanning, redesign, clearance, reconstruction, or rehabilitation, or any combination of these, of all Hagåtña, and the provisions of such residential, commercial, industrial, public, or other structures or spaces as may be appropriate or necessary in the interest of the general welfare, including recreational and other facilities incidental or appurtenant to them.
+- Hagåtña Restoration and Redevelopment Authority provides restoration and redevelopment to the historic city of Hagåtña by means of planning, development, preplanning, redesign, clearance, reconstruction, or rehabilitation, or any combination of these, of all Hagåtña, and the provisions of such residential, commercial, industrial, public, or other structures or spaces as may be appropriate or necessary in the interest of the general welfare, including recreational and other facilities incidental or appurtenant to them.
 This Division shall develop a Plan that includes: planning, preparation, development, construction, acquisition, lease, disposition, reconstruction, improvement, alteration, extension, repair, maintenance and operation of the Hagåtña Restoration and Redevelopment Project.
 The Project includes the "reuse of properties; standardizes eligibility for ownership or occupancy of housing, dwellings and facilities; to include installation, construction or reconstruction of streets, utilities, parks, playgrounds and other public improvements".
-The Division is authorized to conduct surveys, appraisals, test borings or any other technical investigations. - Guam Council on the Arts and Humanities Agency (CAHA) encourages and fosters the opportunity for participation in the arts and humanities with programs designed to benefit citizens of all ages and from every sector of the community.
-It is also the responsibility of CAHA to ensure that the role of the arts in the life of the community will grow and play a more significant part in the welfare and educational experience of our island residents.
-CAHA assists in the Festival of Pacific Arts (FEST PAC), a traveling festival hosted every four years by a different country in Oceania (Micronesia, Melanesia and Polynesia).
-Established in 1972 by the Secretariat of the Pacific Community formerly known as the South Pacific Commission, FEST PAC serves as a means to stem erosion of traditional cultural practices by exchanging and sharing cultures at each festival.
+The Plan development, the Division is authorized to conduct surveys, appraisals, test borings or any other technical investigations. - Guam Council of the Arts and Humanities (CAHA) encourages and fosters the opportunity for participation in the arts and humanities with programs designed to benefit citizens of all ages and from every sector of the community.
+It is also the responsibility of the arts council to insure that the role of the arts in the life of the community will grow and play a more significant part in the welfare and educational experience of our island residents.
+The Guam Council of the Arts and Humanities assists in the Festival of Pacific Arts (Fest Pac) a traveling festival hosted every four years by a different county in Oceania (Micronesia, Melanesia and Polynesia) established in 1972, by the Secretariat of the Pacific Community formerly known as the South Pacific Commission as a means to stem erosion of traditional cultural practices by exchanging and sharing cultures at each festival.
 The festival is recognized as a major international cultural event and is the largest gathering in which Pacific peoples from twenty-seven island nations unite to gain respect and appreciation of one another within the context of the changing Pacific.
-Beginning in 1976, Guam has had representation at Fest Pac for the last nine festivals.
-For a majority of the festivals, CAHA has been appointed by the Governor to serve as the lead Government of Guam agency to spearhead Guam's participation at the quadrennial event.
-Guam will host the 12th Festival of Pacific Arts in 2016.
+Beginning in 1976, Guam has had representation at Fest Pac for the last ten festivals.
+For a majority of the festivals, CAHA has been appointed by the sitting Governor to serve as the lead Government of Guam agency to spearhead Guam's participation at the quadrennial event.
+Guam hosted the 12th Festival of Pacific Arts in 2016.